Black Caps toss away advantage

-Kane Williamson's decision to insert South Africa under clear skies threatened to burn the Black Caps' skipper as the Proteas belatedly constructed a productive opening stand to seize the initiative in the second and deciding test at Centurion.
+Kane Williamson's decision to insert South Africa under clear skies threatened to burn the Black Caps' skipper as the Proteas seized the initiative in the second and deciding test at Centurion.

-Williamson's call to bowl first on SuperSport Park on Saturday is immediately under scrutiny as makeshift opener Quinton de Kock and a resolute Stephen Cook combined to post South Africa's first century stand in 34 innings since late 2013 against India in Johannesburg.
+Williamson's option to bowl first on SuperSport Park on Saturday was under scrutiny at lunch as volunteer opener Quinton de Kock and partner Stephen Cook combined to post South Africa's first century stand in 34 innings since late 2013 against India in Johannesburg.

-The pair brought up three figures in the last over before lunch having earlier constructed only South Africa's third opening partnership of 50 or more since captain Graeme Smith retired in 2014.

-Trent Boult and Tim Southee did have their moments during an opening session that saw the Proteas advance to 100-0 at lunch, but although they occasionally tested Cook and de Kock with swing and movement off the seam, Williamson's counterpart Faf du Plessis will be content to have lost the toss.
+Fortunately for Williamson the pair were finally separated, and then joined each other in the pavilion in the middle session, though New Zealand would have pinned their hopes on earlier reward on a pitch that looks far from treacherous for the strokemakers.

-De Kock, opening for the first time in his 10-test career after Dean Elgar was ruled out with an ankle injury suffered during training on Friday, replicated his aggressive style to be unbeaten on 58 from 79 balls.
+De Kock, who lobbied to open the batting for the first time in his 10-test career after Dean Elgar rolled an ankle at training, replicated the aggressive form that characterises his batting in ODIs as he cracked an at time fortuitous, yet undeniably deserved 82 from 114 balls.

 READ MORE: